-Our goal at Mediaversity is to reflect the beautifully diverse world, both in front of and behind the camera.
-While no story will ever be an exact microcosm of America—nor should it be—our reviews strive to be a tool for people who consume their media pro-actively instead of passively.
+Our mission at Mediaversity is to diversify onscreen representation.
+While no story will ever be an exact microcosm of the United States—nor should it be—our reviews strive to be a tool for people who want to think pro-actively about the media they're watching instead of passively consuming it.

-So when we say “diversity”, what does that mean?
+So when we say “diversify”, what does that mean?
 Let’s look to the real world for pointers:

-Until the television and film industries reflect the true face of our country, Mediaversity will be here calling them out and applauding good work.
+Until the TV and film industries reflect the true face of our country, Mediaversity will be here calling them out and applauding good work.

 Mediaversity is the passion project of Li Lai, a visual designer and data nerd based in New York City.
-She is sick of randos on the street calling her a ninja and wants television and film to become the first line of defense against stereotyping.
+She is sick of randos on the street telling her to go back to China and wants TV and film to become the first line of defense against stereotyping.